harris-andy/HabitTracker.harris-andy/README.md

 # Habit Logger Project

-This is my submission for the cSharpAcademy Habit Logger project found here: https://thecsharpacademy.com/project/12/habit-logger
+This is my submission for the cSharpAcademy Habit Logger project found here: [Habit Logger Project]https://thecsharpacademy.com/project/12/habit-logger

 ## Project Description
   - It's a small console CRUD app in which the user can track hobbies which are stored in a local SQLite database.